kayatsa/sims-renamer/README.md

 This script is meant to rename Sims 4 screenshots since the default file name does not allow them to be ordered alphabetically and chronologically at the same time.

-The files will be renamed to the format **YYYY-MM-DD_HH:MM:SS**, corresponding to the file's "Last modified" date and time.
+The files will be renamed to the format **YYYY-MM-DD_HH-MM-SS**, corresponding to the file's "Last modified" date and time.

 This script can be used to rename any PNG file; it only checks if the files are PNG, not if they are screenshots from the Sims 4.